cpluspluscrowe/SoftwareAssurance/CodeAnalysis.md

 [There's a lot more to the Jenkins project than just code.](https://github.com/jenkinsci/jenkins/blob/master/CONTRIBUTING.md) The codebase for this project was cloned locally and the project built using maven.
 Many tests failed, which is to be expected due to specific environmental factors required for some of these cases to be successful.

-A small maven script was written so that static code analysis could be run and uploaded to Sonar Cloud.
+A small maven script was written so that static code analysis could be run and uploaded to [Sonar Cloud](https://about.sonarcloud.io/), a free service for open source projects.
 This bypasses all the test runs and configures the sonar plugin to upload the report results to Sonar Cloud for further review and analysis.

 ```maven
 mvn org.jacoco:jacoco-maven-plugin:prepare-agent package sonar:sonar \